drocheam/optrace/docs/source/usage/elements.rst

 Ideal Lens
 _____________

-An :class:`IdealLens <optrace.tracer.geometry.ideal_lens.IdealLens>` focusses and images light perfectly and without aberrations according to the imaging equation.
+An :class:`IdealLens <optrace.tracer.geometry.ideal_lens.IdealLens>` produces no aberrations
+and focusses light perfectly according to the imaging equation.
-The geometry is an infinitesimal thin circular area with radius :python:`r`.
+Its visual geometry is an infinitesimal thin circular area with radius :python:`r`.
 Additionally, the optical power :python:`D` and a position :python:`pos` need to be provided.

 .. testcode::

    IL = ot.IdealLens(r=5, D=12.5, pos=[0, 0, 9.5])

-As for a normal Lens, it is possible to define a :python:`n2`.
+As for a normal Lens, it is possible to define a subsequent medium :python:`n2`.
-Note that this does not change the optical power or focal length, as they are controlled by the :python:`D` parameter.
+Note that this does not change the optical power or the focal length, as both are defined by the :python:`D` parameter.

 .. testcode::